BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 ## Useful Functions

-If we need to know if a set of 2D map coordinates _(x, z)_ is currently inside the terrain, we can use the method `contains(x, z)` what returns a boolean.
+If we need to know if a set of 2D map coordinates _(x, z)_ is currently inside the terrain, we can use the method `contains(x, z)` which returns a boolean.

 ```javascript
 if (terrain.contains(x, z)) {